klepikhina/klepikhina.github.io/ski_log/_posts/2026-2-16-NisekoJapan.md

 activity: ski
 ---

 Dream vacation!
-Our group  of 6 (et al.) had an adventure packed few days in Tokyo before heading north to Hokkaido.
+Our group of 6 (et al.) had an adventure-packed few days in Tokyo before heading north to Hokkaido.
 We spent our time by wandering the fish market, splashing through Team Labs, staring in awe at the rare snowfall in the city, petting cats at the cat cafe, enjoying the Studio Ghibli museum, appreciating the sweeping views from Shibuya Sky, and congratulating our friends on a new engagement!

 Phew!
-Action packed start.
 Then onto the Shinkansen to travel over 160mph on our way to Hokkaido.

 <p align="center">
   <img src="https://klepikhina.s3.amazonaws.com/Ski/2026/February/Japan/shinkansen1.jpg" width="500">&nbsp;
   <img src="https://klepikhina.s3.amazonaws.com/Ski/2026/February/Japan/shinkansen2.jpg" width="500">&nbsp;
 </p>

-We had some fun driving on the left side of the road (and sometimes the right - dang tourists...) and arrived to our accomidations and started our snow dances.
+We had some fun driving on the left side of the road (and sometimes the right - dang tourists...) and arrived to our accommodations and started our snow dances.

 <p align="center">
   <img src="https://klepikhina.s3.amazonaws.com/Ski/2026/February/Japan/leftdrive.jpg" width="500">&nbsp;